 Myhulia, who studied at Kharkiv National Air Force University, was awarded the Order for Courage medal, 3rd and 2nd class, Ukrainska Pravda reported.

-Before this century, during which only about a dozen Ukrainian soldiers have been awarded the medal, the great majority of those receiving the honor were recognized for their bravery in the Chernobyl disaster, including Vasily Ignatenko (March 13, 1961- May 13, 1986) a first responder who helped extinguished fires around the ventilation chimney and helped carry his comrades to safety from the flames.
-He received a fatal radiation dose while on reactor’s roof.
+Before this century, during which only about a dozen Ukrainian soldiers have been awarded the medal, the great majority of those receiving the honor were recognized for their bravery in the Chornobyl disaster, including Vasily Ignatenko (March 13, 1961- May 13, 1986) a first responder who helped extinguished fires around the ventilation chimney and helped carry his comrades to safety from the flames.
+He received a fatal radiation dose while on the reactor’s roof.

 “A warm welcome back to Ukraine to Assistant Secretary Jim O’Brien!
-His presence here in Kyiv sends a strong message: U.S. support for Ukraine does not waiver,” Brink wrote on social media.
+His presence here in Kyiv sends a strong message: US support for Ukraine does not waiver,” Brink wrote on social media.

-O’Brien met with Foreign Minister Dmytro Kuleba to talk about NATO membership, air defense, the F-16 program, and the possibility of Ukraine using long-range weapons against military targets in Russia,” the Ukrainian National News outlet reported.
+O’Brien met with Foreign Minister Dmytro Kuleba to talk about NATO membership, air defenses, the F-16 program, and the possibility of Ukraine using long-range weapons against military targets in Russia,” the Ukrainian National News outlet reported.

 “We discussed further steps that will bring Ukraine closer to NATO membership,” Kuleba said.
 “We also talked about continuing to provide air defense systems to Ukraine, expanding the F-16 program, and enabling Ukraine to use long-range capabilities against military targets in Russia.”